hydraroot/Setup-Meteor-M-N2-3-with-LRPT-Decoder-and-MeteorGIS/ff.md

 M2 LRPT-Decoder compatible with these functions is above Version 50.<br>

-## Setup LRPT-Decoder for Meteor M-N2 and M-N2-2</h2>
+## Setup LRPT-Decoder for Meteor</h2>

-The idea is to run 1 LRPT-Decoder for both Meteor satellite's and this should reduce the number of settings that must be done when Meteor changes operating modes.<br>
+The idea is to run 1 LRPT-Decoder for multiple Meteor satellite's and this should reduce the number of settings that must be done when Meteor changes operating modes.<br>

 This allows to modify the settings when changing the reception conditions only in the scheduler from DDE Tracking Client,<br>
 and not in the entire chain of programs for processing the signal from the satellite.<br>

-<b>DDE-Tracker client scheduler setup for Meteor M-N2:</b><br>
+<b>DDE-Tracker client scheduler setup for Meteor:</b><br>

 <img src="img/M-N2_cfg.png" alt="" width="720" height="368"><br>

-The<b> difference between Meteor M-N2 and N2-2 is QPSK Modulation</b> &lt;- QPSK_demodulator_Start mode must be selected for M-N2!<br>
+The<b> difference between Meteor M-N2 and N2-2/2-3 is QPSK Modulation</b> &lt;- OQPSK_demodulator_Start mode must be selected for M-N2-3!<br>

 set PSK_set_SymbolRate &lt;Auto&gt; - Meteor Demodulator plugin automatic detection mode of symbol rate.<br>